"Every child is an artist until he's told he's not an artist."

-We know why an organist needs to work at the piano; the organist typically doubles as the choir rehearsal pianist; the organist needs some piano work to develop sight reading skills, basic musicianship, the hands, and so on; but why should a pianist learn to play the organ? ...
+We know why an organist seeks to acquire basic proficiency at the piano -- the organist typically doubles as choir rehearsal pianist and thus needs some piano work to learn how to coax sound from a piano, not to mention develop sight reading skills, basic musicianship, the hands, and so on.

-For starters, they can sub for church services and play for weddings, funerals, or graduation and installation ceremonies when a piano may not be available or the occasion calls for the organ to play.
+The pianist who doubles on the organ is in a position however to sub for worship services and play for weddings, funerals, or graduation and installation ceremonies when a piano may not be available or the occasion calls for the organ to play.